codeceptjs/CodeceptJS/docs/helpers/WebDriverIO.md

 Speical keys like 'Enter', 'Control', [etc](https://code.google.com/p/selenium/wiki/JsonWireProtocol#/session/:sessionId/element/:id/value) will be replaced with corresponding unicode.
 If modifier key is used (Control, Command, Alt, Shift) in array, it will be released afterwards.
+Appium: support, but clear field before pressing in apps

 ```js
 I.pressKey('Enter');